cobaltspeech/sdk-diatheke/docs-src/content/audio-input/_index.md

 		return
 	}

-	// The transcript
+	// Boolean indicating whether the result is partial (i.e., may
+	// change with further processing).
+	if result.IsPartial {
+		// Print the partial transcript.
+		fmt.Printf("partial transcript: %v\n", result.Text)
+	} else {
+		// Print the finalized transcript.
-	fmt.Printf("text: %v\n", result.Text)
+		fmt.Printf("transcript: %v\n", result.Text)

 		// The confidence the ASR system has in the given transcript,
 		// given as a value between 0 and 1.0, with 1.0 being the most
 		// confident in the result.
 Note that partial results won't
 		// have an accurate confidence score.
 		fmt.Printf("confidence: %v\n", result.Confidence)

-	// Boolean indicating whether the result is partial (i.e., may
-	// change with further processing).
-	fmt.Printf("partial: %v\n\n", result.IsPartial)
+	}
 }
 {{< /tab >}}